Fireproof Studios: The Room series

 The first game, The Room took six months to develop and was released in September 2012 by Fireproof Games.
 It was featured as editor's choice on its release and later named the iPad Game of the Year for 2012.
 At the 2012 British Academy Video Games Awards, The Room won the award for Best British Game, as well as being nominated in the Mobile & Handheld, Artistic Achievement and Debut Game categories.
 By May 2013, The Room sold over two million copies.

 Following the success of the first game they began development of a sequel, The Room Two, which was released on iPad on 12 December 2013.
 Fireproof Games released The Room Two to iOS and Android devices in early 2014.

 A second sequel, The Room Three, was released for mobile devices in November 2015.
 In August 2017, Fireproof Games noted on their social media that they had "no immediate plans" to bring the game to Microsoft Windows, as they did with the previous episodes, but later amended that they were "hoping to get that done" in the second half of 2018.
 The PC port was later released on 13 November 2018.

 The third sequel, The Room: Old Sins was first released for mobile on the iOS on 25 January 2018; the Android version was released on 19 April 2018.
 It was released on Windows on 11 February 2021.

 The Room VR: A Dark Matter was released on 26 March 2020.
 A virtual reality game supporting Oculus VR, Steam VR, and PlayStation VR devices, The Room VR features new puzzles with the player able to manipulate them through VR controls and to explore environments.
+It was available on the Vive.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Room VR: A Dark Matter for "Immersive Reality Game of the Year".